DouglasHeinan/tamarack-treks/README.md

-# Tamarack Treks- Outdoor Gear and Trail Resource
+# Tamarack Treks
-## A resource for hikers and campers in Montana
+## An outdoor gear and trail resource for hikers and campers in Montana

 This project is a demo outdoor enthusiast guide.
 The notion is that this would be a family-friendly resource for hikers and backpackers looking for community feedback and other information about the trails of western Montana and the gear necessary to hike them.
-Users are able to share trail photos, find good prices on gear, get directions to local trailheads and more.
+Users are able to contribute trail photos, reviews, comments, find good prices on gear, get directions to local trailheads and more.

-This webpage can be accessed at [douglasheinan.com/tamarack-treks](http://douglasheinan/tamarack-treks.com).
+This website can be accessed at [douglasheinan.com/tamarack-treks](http://douglasheinan/tamarack-treks.com).

-## Key Features...
+## Key Features
-**Languages/tech used:** HTML, CSS, Javascript, Python, Flask, Jinja, SQLLite, Bootstrap
+**Languages/technologies:** HTML, CSS, Javascript, Python, Flask, Jinja, SQLLite, Bootstrap

 This project was written mostly in Python.
 I wanted to create a fairly straightforward webpage that utilized a number of my skills.
 To that end: